 Maxar will not tolerate human trafficking, child labor or slavery in any part of our global organization or that of our suppliers.
 Additionally, Maxar expects suppliers to provide a healthy, safe and productive workplace where their team members and representatives are treated with respect, appreciation and dignity.

-Once the supplier screening information is received by Maxar’s Compliance Office it will process the request and the third party must complete an online questionnaire.
-Upon receipt of submitted responses by the third party, Compliance will review a risk assessment report and apply risk-based criteria.
+Upon receipt of submitted responses, Maxar’s Compliance team will review a risk assessment report and apply risk-based criteria.
 Finally, the Compliance Office will advise of its recommended approval or denial based on risk.
 Due diligence renewals are based on risk.
+Due diligence renewals are based on risk; however, all third parties are continuously monitored for changes impacting their risk categorization.
 Higher-risk third parties should be reviewed annually while medium- to low-risk third parties should be reviewed prior to contract renewal.